 Fixed or implant-supported dentures typically mean that:

-- You will have implants (two or four) placed in your mouth to make the denture fixed and make it non-removable.
+- You will have implants (two, four or six) placed in your mouth to make the denture fixed and make it non-removable.

 - You will benefit from a denture which is more stable, avoiding unexpected falls or accidents.